Jose Siri Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees have a 3.53 team ERA that ranks seventh across all MLB pitching staffs.
+- The Yankees have the seventh-ranked team ERA among all league pitching staffs (3.59).

-- Yankees pitchers combine to allow 31 home runs (one per game), the eighth-fewest in the league.
+- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).

-- Brito makes the start for the Yankees, his seventh of the season.
-He is 2-3 with a 5.56 ERA and 17 strikeouts through 22 2/3 innings pitched.
+- The Yankees are sending German (2-2) to make his seventh start of the season.
+He is 2-2 with a 4.46 ERA and 39 strikeouts through 34 1/3 innings pitched.

-- His last time out was on Saturday against the Texas Rangers, when the right-hander tossed five innings, surrendering two earned runs while giving up four hits.
+- In his last appearance on Monday against the Cleveland Guardians, the right-hander threw 8 1/3 innings, allowing one earned run while surrendering two hits.

-- The 25-year-old has put up an ERA of 5.56, with 6.7 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.